The Geometry of Triangles: The Geonetry of Triangles

 \begin{remark} \normalfont Although \(M\) is a fine moduli space classifying oriented triangles, its quotient space \(M/S_3=N\) is not a fine moduli space classifying non-oriented triangles.

 \ Consider the picture above. \(I\) is the arc \(\wideparen{DE}\) and actually we may view \(I\) as the unit interval.
-For a triangle \(T\), its end points \(A,\ B\) are fixed and the third end point \(C\) lies in the arc \(I\).
+For a triangle \(T\), its endpoints \(A,\ B\) are fixed and the third endpoint \(C\) lies in the arc \(I\).
 We define two families of triangles over \(I\).